Jie of Xia: Family

-King Jie had a wife named Mo Xi (妹喜) who was blamed for the fall of the Xia Dynasty, but he later abandoned her for the King of Minshan's daughters Wan and Yan whom Jie renamed Zhao and Hua.
+King Jie had a wife named Mo Xi (妺喜) who was blamed for the fall of the Xia dynasty, but he later abandoned her for the King of Minshan's daughters Wan and Yan whom Jie renamed Zhao and Hua.
 King Jie had no known children with his wives.
 It is alleged that Chunwei, the possible ancestor of the Xiongnu ruling elite, was his son.